ripleyaffect/bias/README.md

 ## Use ##

-To use the tool, enter the command "bias.rb <FILENAME>" at the command line, where <FILENAME> is a file containing the text you wish to be analyzed.
+To use the tool, enter the command "bias.rb FILENAME" at the command line, where FILENAME is a file containing the text you wish to be analyzed.
 The tool comes packaged with a default dictionary, but has the capabilty to use proprietary dicitonaries.
 A proprietary dictionary should be supplied on the command line, after the name of the file to be analyzed.
-Thus, the command to analyze a file with dictionary <DICTIONARY> is "bias.rb <FILENAME> <DICTIONARY>"
+Thus, the command to analyze a file with dictionary DICTIONARY is "bias.rb FILENAME DICTIONARY"

 ## Dictionary Files ##

 The tool allows the user to make use of a proprietary dictionary when analyzing text.
-To include a dictionary, simply provide the name of the dictionary as the second parameter when running the program ("bias.rb <FILENAME> <DICTIONARY>").
+To include a dictionary, simply provide the name of the dictionary as the second parameter when running the program ("bias.rb FILENAME DICTIONARY").
 If a dictionary is not included, the program will read in the default dictionary, specified in preferences.rb.
 The tool includes a dictionary, compiled by the author.

 ### Format ###

 The dictionary file must adhere to a specific format:

-* Each entry must begin on a new line and must follow the format "<WORD> <BIAS VALUE>"
+* Each entry must begin on a new line and must follow the format "WORD BIAS VALUE"
 * Comments may be added to the dictionary, either after the word's bias value or on a new line beginning with an octothorpe character ("#").
 * An undefined bias value is interpreted as a 0 (A word is "undefined" if is has no assosciated bias value).